Enterprise Project Management Software: Functions, Integrations, Platforms, Costs

 EPM + Human capital management (HCM) software

-Uploading HCM-stored profiles of enterprise employees (with data on their general departmental activities, vacations, sick leaves, etc.) to an EPM solution facilitates the selection of project team members, planning and utilization of human resources capacity.
+- Provides HCM-stored profiles of enterprise employees (with data on their general departmental activities, vacations, sick leaves, etc.) to facilitate the selection of project team members, planning and utilization of human resources capacity.

 EPM + Enterprise asset management software